AnthonyEdvalson/MCAlloy/README_TECHNICAL.md

 The volatile tag is used whenever an object is made or destroyed.
 All created function contexts have the \_\_volatile\_\_ tag, and before destroying any function contexts, the tag is checked for.
 This gives additional flexibility and security.
-The primary reason the tag exists is because the kill command is devastating if it goes wrong, possibly killing important entities or players.
+The primary reason the tag exists is because the kill command is devastating if it goes wrong.
+Players won't be happy if running any function in generated data pack with `/function` results in instant death.
 So as a rule, all entities in MCAlloy have to "elect" to be killable by adding the \_\_volatile\_\_ tag.
-Those entities can also remove this tag at any time, if they need be kept around for whatever reason.